 - Carry EPA registered bear pepper spray.

 - Keep a clean camp site by properly disposing of food scraps and garbage.
+Use bear proof canisters for food storage.

 - Do not leave food or garbage inside fire rings, grills or around your site.